 As noted above, the gearing in ICGT is increasing with incremental new commitments.
-It is worth noting, though, that £119.4m of existing commitments are unlikely to be drawn, as they are outside their investment period.
-Additionally, the use of bridging facilities means the first material cash drawings on new commitments are likely to be 1HFY'24 and ICGT has good visibility on likely cash claims.
+It is worth noting, though, that £118m of existing commitments are unlikely to be drawn, as they are outside their investment period.
+Additionally, the use of bridging facilities means ICGT has good visibility on likely cash claims.
+Measured against NAV, the over-commitment ratio is 27.7% (FY'23 25.3%).